cbochs/grapple.nvim/README.md

 ### Scopes Window

-Open a floating window containing all the loaded project scopes.
-The window can be closed with either `q` or `<esc>`.
+Open a floating window with all defined scopes.
+This buffer is not modifiable.
 Some basic actions are available by default:

 - **Selection** (`<cr>`): set the current scope to the one under the cursor
-- **Deletion**: delete a line to reset a scope

 **API**: `require("grapple").open_scopes()`